Pacific marten: Mortality

 Pacific marten are vulnerable to predation from many other species.
 In deciduous forests in northeastern British Columbia, most predation was attributed to raptors.
-Of 18 Pacific marten killed by predators in northeastern Oregon, 8 were killed by bobcats (Lynx rufus), 4 by raptors, 4 by other marten, and 2 by coyotes.
+Of 18 Pacific marten killed by predators in northeastern Oregon, 8 were killed by bobcats (Lynx rufus), 4 by raptors, 4 by other marten, and 2 by coyotes (Canis latrans).
 Throughout the distribution of Pacific marten, other predators include the great horned owl (Bubo virginianus), bald eagle (Haliaeetus leucocephalus), golden eagle (Aquila chrysaetos), Canada lynx (Lynx canadensis), mountain lion (Puma concolor), fisher (Pekania pennanti), wolverine (Gulo gulo), grizzly bear (Ursus arctos horribilis), American black bear (Ursus americanus), and grey wolf (Canis lupus).
 In northeastern Oregon, most predation (67%) occurred between May and August, and no predation occurred between December and February.
 Bobcats were also the main source of predation in northern California.

 Threats

 Due to its more fragmented distribution than the American marten, the Pacific marten is more vulnerable to inbreeding and the island effect.
 Due to their status as commercially valuable fur bearers, American martens have frequently been translocated throughout North America, with no thought given to whether the martens were originally native to the area they were translocated to, and this can often lead to anthropogenic hybridization, genetic swamping, and/or outbreeding depression.
-On Dall Island, American martens have been introduced and are hybridizing with the native Pacific marten population, which may put it risk.
+On Dall Island, American martens have been introduced and are hybridizing with the native Pacific marten population, which may put it at risk.
 On many islands throughout the Alexander Archipelago, American martens have been introduced and are present, with no sign of the Pacific martens; it is unknown whether the islands previously had no marten species until American martens were introduced, or whether the Pacific martens existed on those islands previously but were extirpated by the introduced American martens.
 In addition, genetic evidence of introgression with American martens is present in other parts of the Pacific marten's range, which is likely also a consequence of American marten introductions.

 The species is thought to have critically low populations on the Olympic Peninsula in Washington state; surveys indicate that martens have been extirpated at the low-elevation areas they once occurred at, and now only persist at low densities in the higher-elevation areas of the peninsula.
 This is thought to be a consequence of habitat modifications from forest management, urbanization, and agricultural land uses.
 Demographic risks associated with small population sizes and climate change may pose further risks to the already-small marten population.

 The Pacific Northwest subspecies, the Humboldt marten, is highly threatened, with only a few hundred individuals remaining.